 - Take the syrup off of the heat and after about 15 minutes spoon it over the French toast.
 The torrijas should be completely soaked in the syrup.
 Allow them to completely cool before putting them into the refrigerator.

-- Refrigerate the torrijas at least 4 hours, but preferably overnight.
+- Refrigerate the torrijas for at least 4 hours, but preferably overnight.

 - Enjoy within two or three days for best quality!
-(I doubt they’ll last that long anyways!)
+(I doubt they’ll last that long anyway!)

 So what do you think—are torrijas a Spanish style French toast or something completely different?
-If you’ve tried them do you prefer them made with milk, wine, or honey?
+If you’ve tried a torrijas recipe, do you prefer them with milk, wine, or honey?